-- 1. Students must be prepared for each class and be willing to actively involve themselves in skill demonstration, feedback, and discussion.
+- Students must be prepared for each class and be willing to actively involve themselves in skill demonstration, feedback, and discussion.
 Students must be present in order to demonstrate these qualities. - Preparation for each class will include readings and assignments, as well as the willingness to demonstrate skills as studied and according to the professor's directions.
-If any part of this course leads you to feel uneasy, you are advised to discuss this with the professor.

-- 3. This course is not a therapy group/program for students.
+If any part of this course leads you to feel uneasy, you are advised to discuss this with the professor. - 3.
+This course is not a therapy group/program for students.
 Personal gain may be achieved, and personal issues may be discussed, but the purpose is for learning of helping skills and interviewing strategies.
 The professor will be rigorous in monitoring this.

-The course is intended to be a "safe zone" for all students. - 4.
-Cell phones, pagers, and watches that "beep" must be de-activated or put on "silent mode" during class time.
+- 4. Cell phones, pagers, and watches that "beep" must be de-activated or put on "silent mode" during class time.
 Students may respond to a page or call or may check text messages outside of class.
 Violations of this may lead to the student being asked to leave the classroom and appropriate sanctions implemented as per Student Code of Conduct.
-Other types of disruptions will be treated similarly.
-Due to the intimate nature of the material in the course, students who arrive late may be denied entry to the class. - Laptops are permitted for note-taking purposes only in the lecture component.
+Other types of disruptions will be treated similarly. - Laptops are permitted for note-taking purposes only in the lecture component.
 Laptops are not allowed during lab sections unless otherwise indicated by professor. - 6.
 Students are expected to keep food out of the classroom. - 7.
 Students will be expected to behave and dress in a manner consistent with the standards of the profession and with regard for client needs this will be discussed in the first class. - 8.
 Spelling, punctuation, and grammar do count in grading.
 These are essential components in effective communications. - 9.
 Assignments are expected at the beginning of class on the established due dates.
 Late assignments will be subject to a 10% per day late penalty unless student negotiates extension of due date for substantial reasons one week in advance.
 Assignments can not be re-submitted to achieve a higher grade.
 Professor encourages students to forward draft work one week in advance of due dates to seek feedback. - 10.
 Tests cannot be rewritten to achieve a higher grade.
 Any rescheduling of tests is at the professor's discretion and must be arranged in advance of the test date. - 11.
-Students are reminded of the need to be familiar with the SSW program policies and the Sault College Student Code of Conduct.
+Students are reminded of the need to be familiar with the SSW program policies and the Sault College Student Code of Conduct. - 12.
+Students are responsible to contact the professor directly and immediately when substantial and substantiated reasons create the need for missing an exam.
+Students must email the professor immediately and prior to the beginning of scheduled exam requesting a make-up test and state the reasons why this is needed.
+Consideration and determination of the opportunity to make up a missed exam is at the professor's discretion.
+Generally, this is granted only for exceptional circumstances.